 Indeed, the legal form of your business will have a direct impact on the finances of the owners, i.e. whether they're self-employed or employees, as well as how much the business is taxed.

-To help you make your choice, you can find more detailed information on the different legal statuses available to you on the gov.uk guide for UK business owners and SBA guide for those based in the US.
+To help you make your choice, you can find more detailed information on the different legal statuses available to you on the gov.uk guide for UK business owners.
+For those based in the US, check out the SBA guide.

 The staff and equipment requirements to open a car wash